This week’s topic: Arbortext Content Manager

 This is handled outside of Windchill.
 Windchill has some logging capabilities and the database used will have some redundancy / recovery settings, but the Back Up and Recovery strategies will have to be of your IT department's conception and design.
 Whether they use Hot Swap backups or system restore from Tape or something else, they just need to understand that when the system is down then they are going to be severely limited in what they can do.

-That said, there are 4 things that need to be backed up on master server:
+That said, there are 4 things that need to be backed up on authoritative server:

 - Application Files (includes Apache,Tomcat and ACM itself)

 - Database Dump (also IT usually backs up the database storage files and database application files too but for us as consultants is enough to have database dump file to recover the system)